Ibrahim Imam

-Ibrahim Imam (1916 – April 1980) was a Kanuri politician from Borno, Nigeria who was the secretary of the Northern People's Congress and later became a patron of the Borno Youth Movement.
+Ibrahim Imam (1916 – April 1980) was a Nigerian politician from Borno, who was the secretary of the Northern People's Congress and later became a patron of the Borno Youth Movement.
 He was elected into the Northern House of Assembly in 1961, representing a Tiv district.
 Prior to his election in 1961, he had represented his district of Yerwa in 1951 after supporting a strike of Native Administration workers.

 Early life and education

-Imam was a Kanuri man from the Yerwa district of Borno.
-He was born in 1916 into an aristocratic family and his half-brother was the district head of Yerwa.
-He attended Katsina College and after completing his studies joined the Borno Native Administration as an assistant and later became the supervisor of works in 1950.
+In 1916, Imam was born into an aristocratic Kanuri family from the Yerwa district of Borno.
+He attended Katsina College, and after completing his studies joined the Borno Native Administration as an assistant.

+Three of Imam's half-brothers were councillors of the Shehu of Borno, one as the District Head of Yerwa, one as a Legal Adviser to the Shehu's court, and one as another District Head.
+Despite his aristocratic background, he distanced himself from it, generally avoiding the aristocracy of Borno.
+In 1950, he bolstered a strike organised by workers of the Native Authority.
+This strike led to the removal of the Supervisor of Works.
+He was then replaced by Imam, largely due to pressure from the strikers to appoint him.